Simona Abis

 Stijn Van Nieuwerburgh

-Stijn Van Nieuwerburgh is the Earle W. Kazis and Benjamin Schore Professor of Real Estate and Professor of Finance at Columbia University’s Graduate School of Business, which he joined in July 2018.
+Stijn Van Nieuwerburgh is the Earle W. Kazis and Benjamin Schore Professor of Real Estate and Professor of Finance at Columbia University’s Graduate School of Business, which he joined in July 2018 after 15 years at New York University’s Stern School of Business.
+He earned his PhD in Economics (2003), MSc in Financial Mathematics (2001), and MA in Economics (2001) from Stanford University, and a B.A. in Economics from the University of Ghent, Belgium (1998).

 Laura Veldkamp

-Leon G. Cooperman Professor of Finance & Economics , Finance Division
+- Leon G. Cooperman Professor of Finance & Economics

 Daniel Wolfenzon

-Daniel Wolfenzon is the Stefan H. Robock Professor of Finance and Economics at Columbia Business School.
+Daniel Wolfenzon is the Nomura Professor of International Finance at Columbia Business School.
 He received a Masters and a PhD in economics from Harvard University and holds a BS in economics and a BS in mechanical engineering from MIT.
 Professor Wolfenzon previously taught at the University of Michigan, the University of Chicago and NYU.
 He is also a Faculty Research Fellow at the National Bureau of Economic Research.
 His research interests are in corporate finance and organizational economics.

 Kairong Xiao